 Cost of groceries in Oman

 European expats will find the cost of food and drink to be cheaper in Oman, while others may find it pricier.
 Regardless, though, if you are willing to buy local products, it’s an easy way to save money.
-That said, Oman has introduced a ‘sin tax’ on certain products – such as tobacco, alcohol, pork and energy drinks, among others – which has dramatically increased their prices.
+That said, Oman has introduced a ‘sin tax’ on some products – such as tobacco, alcohol, pork and energy drinks, among others – which has dramatically increased their prices.

 Cost of entertainment and eating out in Oman